J-sephB-lt-n/vibe-coding-toolkit/local_temp/software_requirements_spec.md

 - User can pause and resume the current simulation
 - User can control the speed of the simulation (frame rate)
 - User can set the population size in the simulation
+- User can set the number of infected individuals at the start of the simulation
 - User can control the infection length (how long individuals in the simulation are sick for)
 - User can control the infectiousness of the virus in the simulation (how likely it is that the virus is transmitted on contact)
 </functional-requirements>